kevkim-codes/anthos-hydrated-config/docs/platform/clusters.md

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
 - [GitHub's cli gh](https://github.com/cli/cli)

+### Task: Enable Write Access to your GitHub Account
+In this series of labs you’ll be reading and writing to GitHub repositories.
+To ensure proper interactions within the series be sure you have enabled write access to your GitHub account from your command line.
+[Follow the steps provided by GitHub](https://help.github.com/en/github/getting-started-with-github/set-up-git#next-steps-authenticating-with-github-from-git)

+If your organization requires use of 2fa with github please [review these instructions](https://help.github.com/en/github/authenticating-to-github/accessing-github-using-two-factor-authentication#using-two-factor-authentication-with-the-command-line)

 ### Task: Clone Lab Repository

 Clone the repository onto your local computer and change into the directory.